Zuora

-Zuora is an American enterprise software company headquartered in Redwood City, California that creates and provides software for businesses to launch and manage their subscription-based services.
-Zuora’s applications are designed to automate recurring billing, collections, quoting, revenue recognition, and subscription metrics.
+Zuora, Inc. is an American enterprise software company headquartered in Redwood City, California that creates and provides software for businesses to launch and manage their subscription-based services.
+Zuora's applications are designed to automate recurring billing, collections, quoting, revenue recognition, and subscription metrics.
 Tien Tzuo, a co-founder of the company, has served as its CEO since 2007.
+Since 2025, the company is owned by American private equity firm Silver Lake together with Singaporean sovereign wealth fund GIC.

 History

 Launch and IPO

 In 2007, K.V.
 Rao and Cheng Zou (engineers at WebEx) and Tien Tzuo (an early executive at Salesforce) founded Zuora.
 The name of the company derives from a combination of their three surnames.
-The concept behind the company was a cloud-based billing platform to alleviate the need for online businesses to develop their own billing systems.
+The concept behind the company was a cloud-based billings platform to alleviate the need for online businesses to develop their own billing systems.

 On 16 March 2018, the company filed for an initial public offering.
 On 12 April 2018, Zuora listed in NYSE under the ticker symbol ZUO.
 The company generated $154 million in the offering, and entered the market as a public company at a $1.4 billion valuation.
 By the end of April 2018, the company was valued at over $2 billion.

 In 2016, Zuora launched the Subscription Economy Index, which tracks revenue growth of subscription businesses, comparing the growth to sales benchmarks.
 The index is based on data from hundreds of businesses on Zuora's platform.
 The index is updated twice a year.

 Zuora hosts a conference series called Subscribed, covering topics related to the subscription economy and taking place in various cities each year.
 The Subscribed Institute, a think tank for subscription-based companies, was founded by Amy Konary and launched in 2018.

 In 2019, Zuora hired former LogMeIn executive Chris Battles as its chief product officer, and former Adobe executive Robbie Traube as chief revenue officer.
 In June 2020, Zuora hired Todd McElhatton, formerly of SAP, as its new chief financial officer.

-Zuora won the 2016 SIIA CODiE Award for Best Company of the Year, the 2017 CODiE Award for Best Subscription Management Solution, and the 2020 CODiE Award for Best Subscription Billing Solution.
+Zuora won the 2017 CODiE Award for Best Subscription Management Solution, and the 2020 CODiE Award for Best Subscription Billing Solution.
 Zuora received a 2020 Bronze Stevie Award for Customer Service.